nhirons/carforce/README.md

 * Project and data courtesy of [CarForce](http://www.thecarforce.com/)

 ## Outline
-* Predict likely operations from error codes, time of year and car features such as make, age, mileage, engine size
+* Predict likely service operations from error codes, time of year and car features such as make, age, mileage, engine size

 ## Data
 Raw data is stored in ./data directory on local drive, with raw files converted to .csv: